raspberrysans/raspberrysans/README.md

 ## 💬 Ask me about

--  Programming basics
+-  Life in South Korea as an international student
--  Design(UI/UX), machine learning app-making and deployment.
+-  Front-end development, Design(UI/UX)
 -  I love making new friends, so feel free to just chat!

 ## 📫 How to reach me